-The simplistic idea that mood disorders like depression or anxiety – and numerous other conditions of the mind – predominantly result from insufficient serotonin levels in the brain, has never been properly experimentally demonstrated and contradicts basic physiological principles.
+The simplistic idea that mood disorders like depression or anxiety result from insufficient serotonin in the brain, has never been properly demonstrated, and contradicts basic physiology.

-Regardless, extremely profitable drugs like the very popular SSRI’s (Selective Serotonin Reuptake Inhibitors) and other related so called anti-depressant drugs – many of which are prescribed with the intention of increasing levels of serotonin – are still the first line of defense for the majority of doctors and psychiatrists.
+Regardless, extremely profitable drugs – like SSRI’s (Selective Serotonin Reuptake Inhibitors) and other ‘anti-depressants’ – are generally prescribed with the intention of increasing levels of serotonin, and are still a first line of defense for many doctors and psychiatrists.

 “Our…claim…is that the direct pharmacological effects of SSRIs are not responsible for symptom reduction…SSRIs cause…a worsening of symptoms…symptom reduction is due to…the brain’s homeostatic mechanisms that attempt to restore energy homeostasis…which explains why symptoms fail to alleviate for several weeks after the initiation of SSRI treatment…”